pvigier/pvigier.github.io-jekyll/_posts/2019-08-11-vagabond-2d-physics-engine.md

 tags: vagabond game-engine
 ---

 This week, I worked on the physics engine.
-It was the first time, I wrote a physics engine thus it takes me a lot of time to design an algorithm that works well.
+It was the first time, I wrote a physics engine thus it took me a lot of time to design an algorithm that works well.
 In this article, I will try to share with you the issues I faced and then my current design of the physics engine.

 <video controls width="256">
     <source src="/media/video/vagabond-2d-physics-engine/physics_engine_demo.mp4" type="video/mp4">